Iffat313/Searching-and-Sorting-Algorithims/README.md

 3. **What is a run time?:** The run time determines how long an algorithim takes to execute.
 Specifcally, based on the given input size in the algorithim.

-4. **What is Big OH notation?:** Big Oh notation is allows us to express the run time in a mathmatical way.
+4. **What is Big O notation?:** Big Oh notation is allows us to express the run time in a mathmatical way.
 However, it doesn't look at the input size but rather all cases.
 It will measure the run time as if the input were gradually increasing!